-Regular maintenance and inspection of a wood deck are necessary to keep it safe, functional, and looking good.
+Regular inspection, maintenance, and repair of a wood deck are necessary to keep it safe, functional, and looking good.
 If you're lucky enough to have one, a deck should be a source of pride and pleasure.
 Make it an annual event—either spring or fall—to check the deck for things like wood damage, rot, loose nails, and other types of wear and tear.
 Address issues before they become bigger problems.
 Small repairs can save you money and time—before they become major reconstruction projects.

 01 of 07

 Wood needs to be maintained often, which includes cleaning, sanding, polishing, or painting.
 Here's how to inspect:

 - Look for evidence of rot.
 Using a knife or other sharp object, lightly poke or dig into areas that look soft and spongy, repair or replace the wood asap.

 - Check the wood for splinters or cupping (sinking).